JS1936/PubgAPI-Java/README.md

 1. Can now store history of searches (via "requestHistory" in Main.cpp)

+### Top 3 Upcoming Updates ###

+1. Pinpoint sources of memory leaks and resolve the leaks(caution: frequent repetition of program runs can cause computer to freeze as of Oct 3, 2022)
+2. Transfer pubg-request-api repository content into APIManager.java and DoRequest.java
+3. Add instructions for how to make various requests (e.g. for specific player(ers) and/or match(es))

 ## Areas for Improvement ##
 * Efficient memory usage/storage
 * Consistent organization of classes